Child Tax Credit and the Credit for Other Dependents

 If either of the above credits can be claimed, then those may lead to a greater tax refund or will at least reduce the payroll tax liability for the self-employed.

-Tip: if you can claim the child tax credit or the additional child tax credit and you want to receive more take-home pay, then increase your withholding allowances by filing a new Form W-4 with your employer.
+Tip: if you can claim the child tax credit or the additional child tax credit and you want to receive more take-home pay, then increase your withholding allowances by filing a new Form W-4, Employee’s Withholding Certificate with your employer.

 Longer Delays for Refunds for Taxpayers Claiming the Earned Income Tax Credit or the Additional Child Tax Credit

-There will be a longer wait for refunds for people claiming the Additional Child Tax Credit and the Earned Income Tax Credit.
+People claiming the Additional Child Tax Credit and the Earned Income Tax Credit may wait longer for their refunds.
 The EITC is fully refundable, meaning that the taxpayer will receive a refund even if no taxes were paid.
 The ACTC is refundable, but only to the extent of paid taxes, including employment taxes.
 Because the regular child tax credit can only offset ordinary tax liability, most poor people mainly benefit from the ACTC.
 Most other tax credits cannot be used to lower employment tax liability.
 Other refundable tax credits, such as the Premium Tax Credit for healthcare coverage, are not subject to the delay.
 However, the whole refund will be delayed, not just the portion attributable to the EITC and the ACTC.

-The IRS is required to delay the refunds until at least February 15 so that it has the chance to verify the claimed credits, because, previously, many refunds were paid erroneously because of errors in claiming the refund or from fraud.
+The IRS is required to delay refunds until at least February 15, for time to verify the claimed credits, because, previously, many refunds were paid erroneously due to errors in claiming the refund or from fraud.
 Therefore, there will be some delay regardless of when the tax return is filed, so taxpayers who want their money sooner should file as soon as possible.
-Because of the Presidents’ Day holiday, the refunds may be delayed even for early filers until the end of February.

 This delay was enacted as a provision under the Protecting Americans from Tax Hikes Act of 2015, often known by its much briefer moniker, the Path Act.